ndegheselle/blog.degheselle.fr/_posts/2023-01-14-setting-up-express-with-an-app-and-api.md

 > Having a .env file to store your configuration is a good thing :
 > - Everything is conveniently stocked in one file
 > - You can ignore the .env file on your git and don't have to worry about leaking credentials
-> - It is easy to switch config between developpement and production environement
+> - It is easy to switch config between development and production environment

 ## Create base server